muhardiansyh/data-analysis-portofolio-project/Urban Mart Transaction - RFM Project/readme.md

 - RFM Code Aggregation: The three numerical scores (R, F, M) were concatenated into a single, three-digit text string (e.g., "444") to create a unique identifier for the customer's score pattern.

-- VLOOKUP Segmentation: A dedicated Segmentation Matrix was established.
-The final customer segment (e.g., "Champions," "At Risk/Churning" "New Customers") was assigned using the VLOOKUP function, mapping the unique three-digit RFM code to the predefined business segment name.
-This proved the ability to efficiently scale segmentation logic without relying on complex array formulas.
+- Advanced Conditional Logic Segmentation: The final customer segment (e.g., "Champions," "At Risk/Churning") was determined and assigned using Advanced Conditional Logic.
+This involved implementing a series of Nested IF and AND Functions to map the unique three-digit RFM score combination (111-444) to 8 distinct business segments, demonstrating mastery of complex formula writing in Excel.

 ### 3.3.
 Dynamic Dashboard Control Implementation
 The project introduced advanced Excel controls to maximize dashboard interactivity and user experience, moving beyond standard slicers.